 Line 25.
-Compute the AMT on Form 4626, if applicable.
-Figure AMTI based on the corporation's income and deductions for the annualization period entered in each column on line 20.
-Multiply AMTI by the annualization amounts (line 22) used to figure annualized taxable income before subtracting the exemption amount under section 55(d).
+Compute the alternative minimum tax (AMT) on Form 4626, if applicable.
+Figure alternative minimum taxable income (AMTI) based on the corporation's income and deductions for the annualization period entered in each column on line 20.
+Multiply AMTI by the annualization amounts (line 22) used to figure annualized taxable income before subtracting the AMT exemption amount under section 55(d).

 Line 26.
 Enter any other taxes the corporation owed for the months shown in each column on line 20.
-Include the same taxes used to figure line 4, Part II, of Form 2220, but do not include the personal holding company tax or interest due under the look-back method of section 460(b)(2) for completed long-term contracts or section 167(g) for property depreciated under the income forecast method.
+Include the same taxes used to figure line 4, Part II, of Form 2220, but do not include the personal holding company tax or interest due under the look-back method of section 460(b)(2) for completed long-term contracts or section

+167(g)(2) for property depreciated under the income forecast method.

 Line 28.
 Enter the credits the corporation is entitled to for the months shown in each column on line 20.
 Do not annualize any credit.
 However, when figuring the credits, annualize any item of income or deduction used to figure the credit.
-For details, see Rev. Rul.
-79-179, 1979-1 C.B.
-436.

-Part III-Required Installments
+Part III.
+Required Installments